tc39/proposal-UnambiguousJavaScriptGrammar/README.md

   additional scaffolding
 * Performance is generally on par or better than existing CJS module loading
 * Performance is significantly improved for ES modules over transpilation workflows
-* Change JS grammars for Script and Module to be unambiguous / have no collisions
+* Change JS grammars for Script and Module to be unambiguous
-* Determine grammar for any `.js` file by parsing as one grammar, if that fails parse as the other
+* Determine grammar of `.js` files by parsing as one grammar and falling back to the other
 * Introduce a field to `package.json` to provide a second entry point for Node versions that support ES modules